tmo17/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+Please see Carlos Ponce's repo for code stored used here.
+Due to technical difficulties with my pi, Carlos and I executed on his Pi.
+This was brought up and confirmed with Alexandra.

 ### Part E
 ### Make it your own